rjferguson21/big-bang/docs/developer/development-environment.md

 ./scripts/install_flux.sh -u your-user-name -p your-pull-secret
 ```

-**Note:** When deploying to k3d, istio-system should be added from `excludedNamespaces` under the `allowedDockerRegistries` violations for gatekeeper.
+**Note1:** When deploying to k3d, istio-system should be added from `excludedNamespaces` under the `allowedDockerRegistries` violations for gatekeeper.
 This can be done by modifying `chart/values.yaml` file or passing an override file with the values set as seen below.
 This is for development purposes only: production should not allow containers in the `istio-system` namespace to be pulled from outside of Registry1.

 ```yaml
 gatekeeper: